algorandfoundation/docs/docs/run-a-node/setup/install.md

 See the examples below to understand how to install the deb and rpm packages.

+> Note that if installing using the updater script (see the section *Installing with Other Linux Distros*) that all the binaries are downloaded together, i.e., there is not a separate devtools archive file or package.

 # Installing with Debian
 Nodes have been verified on Ubuntu 18.04.
 Other Debian-based distros should work as well (use apt-get install rather than apt install).